Mundaring

 Mundaring has a typical household mix, with a lower-than-average median household size

-Family households constitute 76.2% of all households, including 30.2% couples with children, 35.8% couples without children, and 9.9% single parent families.
-Non-family households comprise the remaining 23.8%, with lone person households at 22.6% and group households accounting for 0.8%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 76.2% of all households, comprising 30.2% couples with children, 35.8% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 23.8%, with lone person households at 22.6% and group households comprising 0.8% of the total.
+The median household size of 2.5 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households